methylene/sym/README.md

 ### Changing column order

-Suppose you have a bunch of CSV and a header:
+Assuming we have a bunch of CSV and a header

     String[] header = new String[]{"country", "area", "pop", "gdp"};
     Object[] row1 = new Object[]{"UK", 243610, 255.6, 38309};
     Object[] row2 = new Object[]{"Lithuania", 65300, 45, 28245};

-The columns are easily rearranged:
+Given a rearrangement of the header fields, it's easy to do the same reordering in the data rows using `Permutation.from`:

     String[] newHeader = new String[]{"country", "pop", "gdp", "area"};
     Permutation reorder = Permutation.from(header, newHeader);